 - Knowledge: It is power, and in the world of real estate this couldn’t be truer.
 No one goes in knowing everything they need to do and exactly how to.
 The difference between those who succeed and those who don’t is the knowledge they commit to gaining.
 Don’t just go off on someone’s say-so.
 Create your own learning experience.
 The more knowledge you have, the easier it will be for you to make good and profitable decisions.
 So, stay informed.
 Read, ask questions, research, try.

 - Mortgage: Don’t rule out the possibility and benefit of getting a mortgage loan.
-Utilize the opportunity instead.
+Utilise the opportunity instead.
 Mortgage makes it easy to acquire a home today.
 Most mortgage institutions now only require individuals to earn N300,000 per annum or around 28000 per month.
-With the minimum wage now capped at N30,000, it is very possible for most people to get a mortgage without a lot of difficulties.
+With the minimum wage now capped at N30,000, it is very possible for most people to get a mortgage without a lot of difficulty.
 Just ensure to find a home with a modest cost.
 But if you’re reading this and you are not earning that much yet, then my next point can help you too.

 - Some risk and some fear: Having some risk and some fear leads you to careful calculation.
 It’s not a bad thing to take risks but don’t let your appetite for high returns lead to a bad decision.
 Likewise, being too careful can stop you from seeing just how far you can go.
-So, strive for a healthy balance, then take action.
+So, strive for healthy balance, then take action.

-- Start with what you have: There’s nothing wrong with starting small if that is what you can afford.
+- Start with what you have: There’s nothing wrong with starting small, if that is what you can afford.
 Be real and don’t go bankrupt trying to buy a 6 bedroom fully detached duplex with 3 floors.
 You can start with a one or two bedroom flat.
 Or a small office space.
 But don’t ever think that what you have is too small to use.
 Everyone starts somewhere.
 Every dream is built.

 Owning property doesn’t have to be tricky or confusing.
 You can get what you want out of the real estate industry in Nigeria.
 And you don’t need to have loads of money or be a politician.
-You just need to know what’s the ‘real’ with real estate.
+You just need to know what’s the real with real estate.